Lukas-Xue/Heart-Failure-Prediction/README.md

 ![feature description](./images/feature_description.png)

-Since this is a classification problem (presence or ab- sence of heart failure), we will be training and tuning K-Nearest Neighbor, Decision Tree, Support Vector Ma- chine, Random Forest, and Naive Bayes models on the dataset, and try to find the best model for our problem.
+Since this is a classification problem (presence or absence of heart failure), we will be training and tuning K-Nearest Neighbor, Decision Tree, Support Vector Ma- chine, Random Forest, and Naive Bayes models on the dataset, and try to find the best model for our problem.

 We will be splitting 918 records into two portions: the training set and the testing set.
 We will use all of the data to train and test, but not at the same time.
 We will

-1. Use cross validation techniques such as k-fold cross validation or monte-carlo cross validation to train the model using the training set and tune the hy- perparameters;
+1. Use cross validation techniques such as k-fold cross validation or monte-carlo cross validation to train the model using the training set and tune the hyperparameters;
 2. Use the best hyperparameter value to train the model using the entire training dataset;
 3. Evaluate the model (model assessment) using the test dataset and different evaluation metrics such as accuracy score and F-1 score;
 4. Train the model using the best hyperparameter we found and the entire train and test dataset.